-GATE 3.1 will run anywhere that supports Java version 1.4.2 or later, including Solaris, Linux and Windows platforms.
-GATE 4 and 5 require Java 5.0.
+GATE will run anywhere that supports Java 5 or later, including Solaris, Linux, Mac OS X and Windows platforms.
 We don't run tests on other platforms, but have had reports of successful installs elsewhere.
-We are also testing released installers on MacOS X.

 2.2.1 The Easy Way